microsoft/Convert-Etl2Pcapng/README.md

 # Install

+## New

 The module can be downloaded using the following command in PowerShell.
+The module is downloaded from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Convert-Etl2Pcapng).

 ```PowerShell
 Install-Module Convert-Etl2Pcapng -Scope CurrentUser